tholden/ParallelFastNonLinearACD/README.md

 ## Files
  * **ACD0** is a slightly cleaned up version of the original code from here: https://uk.mathworks.com/matlabcentral/fileexchange/37057-fast-adaptive-coordinate-descent-for-non-linear-optimization
    * Extra features include support for linear constraints (with clipping to the bound) and slightly different input arguments (an initial point, and sigma, the initial search standard deviation(s)).
- * **ACD** is a (potentially) parallelized version of ACD0, with parallelization controlled by the `Order`, `NonProductSearchDimension`, `ProductSearchDimension` and `Parallel` inputs.
+ * **ACD** is a (potentially) parallelized version of ACD0, with vectorization/parallelization controlled by the `Order`, `NonProductSearchDimension` and `ProductSearchDimension` inputs.
    * With `NonProductSearchDimension * ProductSearchDimension = 1`, the search is coordinate by coordinate.
-     * At `Order` 1 this uses just 2 points per iteration, and will often be slower than serial code if `Parallel` is enabled.
+     * At `Order` 1 this uses just 2 points per iteration, and will often be slower than serial code if the objective is parallel.
-     * At `Order` 2 this uses 6 points per iteration, and may be faster than serial code when the objective function is slow to evaluate, and you have more than 6 cores.
+     * At `Order` 2 this uses 6 points per iteration, and may be faster than serial code when the serial objective function is slow to evaluate, and you have more than 6 cores.
      * At `Order` `n` this uses `2^(1+n)-2` points per iteration.
      * In all cases, the parallelization is providing improved univariate search in each iteration, reducing the required number of iterations.
    * With `NonProductSearchDimension * ProductSearchDimension = 2', the search is over pairs of coordinates, rather than coordinate by coordinate.